rmello4d/TheSustainableDeveloper/brainandmind.md

 The distinction between brain and mind is a first step helping us understand how energy consumption affects the brain.

-As mentioned before, our brain cannot be controlled and that, is a good thing.
+As mentioned before, controlling the brain is not possible and that, is a good thing.

 How about our mind ?
 Is controlling our mind different than controlling our brain ?